Take this year’s Reconnect at Sheepdrove in June…

 At the end of the event, back all together in the main room, one Connect member told us something he’d kept to himself for years: that he too had suffered from a mental illness.
 It had prevented him from going to work but he had kept quiet about it on his return.
 His choice then and there to take the mic and speak moved many of us.
 His decision to go back to work and tell his story will no doubt create far-reaching ripples.

 Written by Helen Trevaskis.
-Alongside helping Wavelength design Connect, Helen is a social innovation and behaviour change consultant.
+Alongside helping Wavelength design Connect, Helen is a social innovator and behaviour change consultant.

 Connect is our leadership programme that inspires, develops and connects leaders whose professional paths would not normally cross.
 With clients from large corporates, social enterprises, charities and the public sector, we bring together a diverse community of 90 top leaders to learn alongside and from each other.